Skip to content

 Apparel

-Our advice is typically to wear easy-to-add-and-remove layers.
+Our desert advice is typically to wear easy-to-add-and-remove layers.
 Depending on where you are going and what you are doing, you will need to be able to adjust.
 A morning ATV/UTV or horseback ride can start off cool and end up warm by the end of the ride.
 Canyoneering has you higher in elevation with more shade, but in and out of sunlight varies the temperatures.
 Mountain biking will range as well with changes in elevation, exertion and other conditions.

 Depending on what you are planning to do, you will most likely want to bring closed-toed shoes (hiking boots/shoes, trainers, athletic shoes, etc.), potentially long pants, as well as seasonally appropriate clothing.